sozu/py-pyracmon/README.md

 }
 ```

-You might think this is not so complicated because you have solved much more chaotic problems, however, this kind of complexity often falls into undesirable code such as fat model or a lot of lazy loadings.
+This kind of complexity often falls into undesirable code such as fat model or a lot of lazy loadings.
 Although you can't avoid executing multiple queries and constructing complex SQL to obtain records correctly and efficiently, `Graph` helps your code being straight-forward and free from boilerplates.
 Next code shows the usage of `Graph` for this data structure.

 ```
 from pyracmon import graph_template, new_graph

 # Declare template representing graph structure.
-t = graph_template(dict(
+t = graph_template(
     blogs = blog,
     recent_posts = post,
     total_posts = int,